User Interface Examples in CS Thinking

 Concept Recap

-The visual elements and interaction methods through which a user communicates with a computing system โ€” including buttons, menus, text fields, and layout.
+The visual elements and interaction methods through which a user communicates with a computing system โ€” including buttons, menus, text fields, icons, and layout.
+A well-designed UI follows principles of clarity, consistency, and feedback to make software intuitive and efficient to use.

 The UI is everything the user sees and touches.
 A good UI makes the software feel easy and intuitive; a bad UI makes even simple tasks frustrating.